mook-as/mailprocessing-test-suite/README.md

 - If a `/src/` is mounted, then it is expected to be the mailprocessing package to test.
 Otherwise, it is installed from PyPI.
 - Tests are in the `tests/` directory.
+- Sample mail are in the `mail/` directory.

 ## Writing Tests

-Each subdirectory within the `tests/` directory is one test run.
-Within that directory, all files with names starting with `mail` are first inserted into the mailbox (by actually mailing to `root@localhost`).
-There must also be a `config.yaml` file to describe the test case.
-It is expected to have the following top-level keys:
+Each test lives in one `*.yaml` file within the `tests/` directory.
+Each test is expected to have the following top-level keys:

-### `folders`
+### `mail`

-This is an optional key; if it exists, the values is a list of folders that must be created before running the test case.
-This is required as `mailprocessing` currently does not create folders before moving.
+A sequence where each value is the file name in the `mail/` directory.
+If this key is missing, then `simple.txt` is sent by default.

 ### `scripts`